 Kathryn Hahn, Spider-Man: Into the Spider-Verse

 “My friends actually call me Liv.
 My enemies call me Doc Ock.”
-Kathryn Hahn has been on a tear of late between Transparent, Bad Moms, and Private Life, so it was deeply rewarding to discover in the midst of Into the Spider-Verse that she was the voice of a gender-switched Dr. Octopus.
+Kathryn Hahn has been on a tear of late with Transparent, Mrs. Fletcher, and WandaVision, so it was deeply rewarding to discover in the midst of Into the Spider-Verse that she was the voice of a gender-switched Dr. Octopus.
 It’s a relatively small role — the gist of it is the surprise that the villain is female — but that same authoritative, slightly condescending tone she wielded so well on Parks and Recreation and elsewhere works very well in this delightful rethink of the Spider-Man saga.
-Maybe she can come back for the sequel?

 Jake Gyllenhaal, Spider-Man: Far From Home